AseelFatayerji/Sign_Language_Interpreter/README.md

 ###  Silent Learning is built using the following technologies:

-- This project uses the Mediapipe and Tensorflow integarted with Flutter to create a wireframe that tracks the user's hand and body movements to correctly interpret the signs being done.
+- This project uses the [Mediapipe](https://mediapipe.readthedocs.io/) and [Tensorflow](https://www.tensorflow.org/api_docs) integarted in a Python API to create a wireframe that tracks the user's hand and displays the prediction in the [Flutter](https://docs.flutter.dev/) UI.
 - For persistent storage (database), the app uses the MongoDB package which allows the app to connect to a database containing all the users.
-- The Tensorflow package comes equiped with Keras which allows us to load in the models and update them without the need for a deticated databse.
+- The Tensorflow package comes equiped with Keras which allows us to load in the models and update them without the need for a deticated database.

 <br><br>
 <!-- UI UX -->